-When an unforeseen change pops up, such as an issue arising during inspection or the appraisal value undermines what you've anticipated, you won't be offended because you're well prepared.
+When an unforeseen change pops up, such as an issue arising during a home inspection or valuation, where its value undermines what you've anticipated, you won't be offended because you're well prepared.

 It works both ways, and when a seller and a buyer are in negotiations, each with this frame of mind, everyone wins.

 Don't take offense on offers or counter-offers personally.
 Because once you enter a negotiation with a narrow mind, you'll be offended by every proposition that comes your way, with respect to a lesser value than what you believe your home to be worth. .

 Instead, try to have a creative approach to everything.
 That way, you may effortlessly realize that not all buyers or sellers know you personally, so such an offer isn't intimate, but strictly business.

 Statistics have shown that nine times out of ten, the valuer (also known as an appraiser) usually has the last say as to what the property’s value will be.
 Now you see why being flexible and open minded are strongly advisable.
 There really isn’t any ground to turn a counter or unacceptable offer into a big deal.
 One second is a lot of time, if you’re a creative thinker.

 The overriding objective of any negotiation is to end up with a win-win situation for all parties concerned.
 If both the seller and the buyer are each able to get the most out of the negotiation, it will be a bright sunny day for everyone.

 Your agent, whether buyer's, seller's, or simply listing agent, must be an expert negotiator which is typically in harmony with experience.

 But there are those who are born with this skill and ability.
 Either way, you must make sure your agent has a solid background in negotiating, and therefore can negotiate successfully on your behalf in a competitive market.